Top 5: Faculty Face-to-Face Guidance

 Scheduling meetings for your classes

-When scheduling meetings for your classes, it is important to use the ConferZoom link from within Canvas.
+When scheduling meetings for your classes, it is important to use the “Zoom” link from within Canvas.
 By creating these schedules inside of Canvas, your students will be able to see upcoming meetings and easily click to join.
-If you schedule your meetings through the ConferZoom webpage instead, you will not be able to integrate that schedule into Canvas for your students to see (you will then have to manually send your students invite links for each meeting).
-Therefore we strongly encourage you to schedule all meetings through the ConferZoom portion of each of your Canvas classes.

 Resources for Your Students